samuelchen/optenum/README.md

 # Features

-  * Code - Enumration/option by different types - e.g. 0, 1, -1 (or 'new', 'running', 'stopped')
+  * Code - Enumeration/options by different types - e.g. 0, 1, -1 (or 'new', 'running', 'stopped')
   * Name - Name of an enum/option - e.g.  'NEW', 'RUNNING', 'STOPPED'.
 Support dot access.
   * Text - Meaning or description of the enum/option. support i18n - e.g. _('new'), _('running'), _('stopped') (translated to '新建', '运行中', ‘停止中’)
   * List - Retrieve list of code, name or text `[0, 1, -1]`
   * Dict - Retrieve dict of `{code: name}` mapping. even `{code: text}`, `{name: text}` mapping if required.
   * List of tuples - Retrieve list of `[(code, name), ...]` tuples.
 Useful in **Django** model.
   * Operators support - e.g. `EnumFruits.APPLE == 1`, `EnumFruits.BANANA > EnumFruits.APPLE`
-  * Grouping - Group a set of enums/options. e.g. IN_PROGERSS_STATE = ['STARTING', 'STOPPING'], but 'STARTED' and 'STOPPED' are not belongs to it.
+  * Grouping - Group a set of enums/options. e.g. IN_PROGRESS_STATE = ['STARTING', 'STOPPING'], but 'STARTED' and 'STOPPED' are not belongs to it.
   * Access **name**, **text** by **code**
   * Lookup enum/option by **name**, **code**

 # Guide / Tutor

-# Converting
+# Type converting for `Option`

 `str()` or implicit string converting will convert `Option.code` to string type and returns.